lbriais/dir_glob_ignore/README.md

 # DirGlobIgnore

-Adds _a-la-git_ features to `Dir::glob` so that file selection will take in account custom _ignore_ files.
+Adds _a-la-git_ features to `Dir::glob`, so that file selection will take in account custom _ignore_ files.

 ## Installation